davina-titus/ELEMENTARY-CELLULAR-AUTOMATION/README.md

 ## Why This Project Stands Out
 Cellular automata sit at the intersection of computer science, mathematics, and complexity theory.
-Building this simulator required understanding binary rule encoding and clean state management — skills that transfer directly to systems programming and algorithm design.
+Building this simulator required understanding binary rule encoding and clean state management using skills that transfer directly to systems programming and algorithm design.

 ---